reumandc/TomAnderson_WIdeer/README.md

 ## Introduction

-This repository can be used to reproduce the complete analyses behind the paper "Synchrony Causes Major Cycles in Deer Populations and Deer-Vehicle Collisions Across Wisconsin" and to recompile the paper itself.
+This repository can be used to reproduce the complete analyses behind the paper "Synchronous Effects Produce Major Cycles in Deer Populations and Deer-Vehicle Collisions" and to recompile the paper itself.
 Data are also included in the repository.

 ## How to compile

 Knit the makefile.Rmd using R markdown.
 If all dependencies are in place (see next section) this should re-compute all analyses from data to paper, resulting in three pdfs: MainText.pdf (the main text of the paper), SuppMat.pdf (the supporting information file for the paper), and makefile.pdf (notes on the compilation process - can be useful for error mitigation in the event of failure).

-The knit may take a several hours or a few days, depending on your computer speed, the value of `numsurrog` in SuppMat.Rmd, and other factors.
+The knit may take a several hours or a few days, depending on your computer speed, the value of `nsurrogs` in SuppMat.Rmd, and other factors.
 Subsequent knits, if any, can be faster because packages will be installed (see below) and because intermediate results are cached.

 If you try to knit MainText.Rmd or SuppMat.Rmd directly, you may have some success, but cross-document references and other features may fail so this is not recommended.